 This post looks at the take aways of the issues from the latest scandal at Matt Chandler’s The Village Church.
 Matt Chandler’s The Village is alleged to have mishandled a child sex abuse situation with a pastor on staff who is accused of sexually preying on a minor.
 There are many lessons to consider from the scandal.
-That includes the issues of child sex abuse in the Southern Baptist Convention, to problems with church discipline and and membership covenants.
-Other questions raised include the culture of Acts 29 and ground zero spreading through the network to the problems with the celebrity pastor model and how the brand is to be protected is is more important than the safety of a child.
-This post at The Wondering Eagle looks at and analyzes the latest scandal emerging from The Village Church.
+That includes the issues of child sex abuse in the Southern Baptist Convention, to problems with church discipline and membership covenants.
+Other questions raised include the culture of Acts 29 at ground zero thus spreading through the network to the problems with the celebrity pastor model and how the brand is to be protected is is more important than the safety of a child.
 Continue reading

 This is a dark narrative of a sexual abuse situation at The Village Church in the Dallas, Texas area.
 Matt Tonne who was on staff allegedly sexual abused Christi Bragg’s daughter.
 According to the Braggs The Village Church moved to defend itself.
 However, Matt Chandler denied the accusations.
 This post combines social media, and different sources to tell the story of how The Village Church allegedly let down a sexual abuse victim.
 Continue reading